 He was at the end of himself, with no resources, no prospects and no hope.
 James remembers being at the corner of Prince and Lemon Streets, deciding whether or not to turn left and end it all by throwing himself in front of a train.
-He remembered one person telling him to come to Water Street Mission and he chose to turn right and walk in the front doors of CHOC (Water Street’s Community Homeless Outreach Center).
+He remembered one person telling him to come to Water Street Mission and he chose to turn right and walk in the front doors of our Day Shelter, (Then called CHOC – Water Street’s Community Homeless Outreach Center).

-He was broken, crying and drunk and two guys immediately walked up to him and put his arms around James, telling him that everything was going to be okay.
+He was broken, crying, and drunk and two guys immediately walked up to him and put their arms around James, telling him that everything was going to be okay.

 A Case Manager talked with James, letting him know about the programs that would be available to him.
 Further suggesting that James was in no condition to make a decision that day, his Case Manager got him set up with the emergency services he would need and told him that he would talk with him the next day.

 Knowing that his own choices had led to his hitting rock bottom, James decided to sign up for what was then Water Street’s Life Recovery Program.
 He also went to church with another Mission guest who introduced James to Discovery Recovery.